 Pointless advertising.
 Unresponsive customer service departments.
 Convoluted buying processes.
 If I didn’t know better, I’d think some companies were actually trying to kill their brands.

-Even revered brands like Starbucks and iPhone have recently made curious, clumsy missteps.
-But for my money, they’re not trying hard enough.
-Why do things halfway?
-If you’re serious about killing your brand, That Branding Thing is pleased to offer 20 tips and tricks – guaranteed to set your brand on the path to miserable, abject failure!
+If you’re serious about killing your brand, I’m pleased to offer 40 tips and tricks – guaranteed to set your brand on the path to miserable, abject failure!

 - Leave branding to the marketing department.
 No need for upper management to lead it, or for the entire company to be involved.
 Marketing’s job is to convince people to buy things, and it’s what you say, not what you do, that really matters.